Arab alternative singer finds inspiration in taxi rides

 "Many of my characters are feminine.
 They are strong and they are free; they are also imperfect; they are manipulative and complex characters.
 These characters can be three words in the song, but it's an attitude -- it's what I build in my head."

 She draws from the attitude of Arab women singers from the middle of the 20th century, a period in the history of the Middle East that many see as a time of freedom and emancipation.
-One particular woman, legendary Syrian singer Asmahan (1912-1944) influenced Hamdan in her decision to embrace traditional Arabic music and give it a modern twist when she opted for going solo and released her first album, "Ya Nass" or ("You People") in 2013.
+One particular woman, legendary Syrian singer Asmahan (1912-1944) influenced Hamdan in her decision to embrace traditional Arabic music and give it a modern twist when she opted for going solo and released her first album, "Ya Nass" ("You People") in 2013.

-Four years on, she is releasing a new album, expected to be out in the spring, titled "Al Jamilat," ("The Beautiful Women"), which is also the name of a famous poem by Palestinian poet Mahmoud Darwish.
+Four years on, she is releasing a new album, expected to be out in the spring, titled "Al Jamilat" ("The Beautiful Women"), which is also the name of a famous poem by Palestinian poet Mahmoud Darwish.

 "It's about women who are in love.
 They are a little bit strong but a little bit fragile, they are always in contradiction, Their identity is always in contradiction.
 They are rebellious but they also want to be protected.
 Always in the middle (swiveling between) yes and no."

-She concedes that, as an Arab woman, singing is part of a journey to become a freer person, but she says would never aim to be "the woman who wants to liberate other women".
+She concedes that, as an Arab woman, singing is part of a journey to become a freer person, but she says would never aim to be "the woman who wants to liberate other women."